gtm-templates-knowit-experience/sgtm-ga4-ecom-item-list-promo-attribution/README.md

 ### Last Click Attribution
 With a Last Click Attribution model, this user journey illustrates the attribution:
-1. User lands on frontpage and clicks on a “Free freight” promotion without any Items attached to the promotion.
-This is an Event-level promotion, and “Free freight” is the attributed Event-level promotion.
+1. User clicks on “**Promotion 1 without Items**” (promotion without any Items attached to the promotion).
+This is an Event-level promotion, and “Promotion 1 without Items” is the attributed Event-level promotion.
-    - On the “Free Freight” page, there is a “Price Match” promotion, and the user clicks on the promotion.
+    - On the “Promotion 1 without Items” page, there is a “**Promotion 2 without Items**” promotion, and the user clicks on the promotion.
 This promotion is also an Event-level promotion.
-“Price Match” is now attributed to the Event-level promotion.
+“Promotion 2 without Items” is now attributed to the Event-level promotion.
-2. The user clicks next on a promotion for a bundled phone with earbuds package.
+2. The user clicks next on a promotion for a bundled phone with earbuds package (“**Promotion 3 with Items**”).
 This promotion has 2 items attached, the phone and the earbuds.
-This is promotion is attached to the 2 different Item Id’s (phone Item Id phone1 and earbud Item Id ear2) and is therefore an Item-level promotion.
+This promotion is attached to the 2 different Item Id’s (**item_id = phone1** and **item_id = earbud2**) and is therefore an Item-level promotion.
    -	User adds this bundle with 2 items to cart.
 The add_to_cart Event is attributed to the promotion.
-      - User clicks after that on the “Users Also Looked At” Item List with other earbuds that it’s also possible to choose.
-The earbud (item Id 3) the user clicked on is attributed to the “Users Also Looked At” item list.
+      - User clicks after that on the “**Users Also Looked At**” Item List with other earbuds that it’s also possible to choose.
+The earbud (item_id = earbud3) the user clicked on is attributed to the “Users Also Looked At” item list.
         - On this page, there is also an “Users Also Looked At” item list.
-User clicks on the first selected earbud (Item Id ear2).
-The earbud is now attributed to the “Users Also Looked At” item list and is no longer attributed to the initial promotion.
+User clicks on the first selected earbud (**item_id = earbud2**).
+The earbud is now attributed to the “Users Also Looked At” item list and is no longer attributed to the initial Item-level promotion.
 3. User completes the purchase, and GA4 adds some logic to the result, namely that Item-level trumps the Event-level.
-    - The phone (Item Id phone1) is attributed to the “bundle promotion”.
+    - The phone (**item_id = phone1**) is attributed to the “**Promotion 3 with Items**” promotion.
 The promotion didn’t have any Item List, so no Item Lists are attributed.
 If the promotion also had an Item List, this list would have been attributed.
-    - The earbud (Item Id ear2) is attributed to the “Users Also Looked At” item list, but in addition, since this item doesn’t have any Item-level promotion, the Event-level promotion “Price Match” is also attributed to the earbud.
+    - The earbud (**item_id = earbud2**) is attributed to the “**Users Also Looked At**” item list, but in addition, since this item doesn’t have any Item-level promotion, the Event-level promotion “**Promotion 2 without Items**” is also attributed to the earbud.
-      - Since Item-level trumps Event-level, “Price Match” is not attributed to the phone, since this has an Item-level promotion attributed.
+      - Since Item-level trumps Event-level, “**Promotion 2 without Items**” is not attributed to the phone, since this has an Item-level promotion attributed.

 ### First Click Attribution
 In the same scenario, but using First Click Attribution, this would be the result:

-1. Both the phone (Item Id phone1) and the earbud (Item Id ear2) would both be attributed to the Item-level “bundle promotion”.
+1. Both the phone (**item_id = phone1**) and the earbud (**item_id = earbud2**) would both be attributed to the Item-level “**Promotion 3 with Items**” bundle promotion.
-    - “Users Also Looked At” item list would not be attributed to the sale.
+    - “**Users Also Looked At**” item list would not be attributed to the sale.
-    - None of the Event-level promotions (“Free freight” or “Price Match” would be credited since Item-level trumps Event-level.
+    - None of the Event-level promotions “**Promotion 1 without Items**” or “**Promotion 2 without Items**” would be attributed since Item-level trumps Event-level.